 - Double blades allow for blending up all the small chunks inside – like dates, avocado, frozen fruit, etc.

 - Counter appeal – very small and looks nice on your counter.
-There is only so much space on the counter for appliances, and this NutriBullet is so useful for us that I’m OK keeping it on the counter every day.
+There is only so much space on the counter for appliances, and this NutriBullet is so useful for us that I’m fine with keeping it on the counter every day.